entertainmenttechnology/Pokorny-MTEC1201_D301-302-Spring2025/assignments/Session_06.md

 ### **Midterm Project WIP**

-Your first midterm work in progress sketch is due before class on 3/19.
+Your midterm work in progress sketch is due before class on 3/19.
 See the [Midterm Project](https://github.com/entertainmenttechnology/Pokorny-MTEC1201_D301-302-Spring2025/blob/main/assignments/MIDTERM.md) requirements for more details.
 There is no additional short study assignment for this week.

 ### **Recommended:**
 Watch these Coding Train Videos on Functions: